Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-You will never know hunger.
+You will meet an important person who will help you advance professionally.
 </details>

 <details>